pedrorenan/python-diagrams/README.md

 This project is under the license [MIT](./LICENSE).

-Made with ❤️ por Pedro Renan 👋🏽 [Get in Touch!](https://www.linkedin.com/in/opedrorenan/)
+Made with ❤️ by Pedro Renan 👋🏽 [Get in Touch!](https://www.linkedin.com/in/opedrorenan/)

 ---